 View the night sky at the McCollum Science Hall Observatory.
 Meet by the polar bear near room 137 before the start of the show (late arrivals will not be able to attend).

 College of Humanities, Arts, and Sciences

-Under the direction of UNI School of Music visiting artist and conductor Dyan Meyer the UNI Concert Chorale will offer a fall choral music concert.
-This event is ticketed.
-For tickets, call (319) 273-4TIX.
+Under the direction of UNI School of Music professor of clarinet Amanda McCandless, the UNI Clarinet Studio and Ensemble will offer a fall concert.
+This event is free and open to the public.